kaktusztea/backupy/README.md

     * exclude filetypes (special: '~'  →  mynovel.doc~ )
     * result dir

-## Known issues ##
-* follow symlink does not work with zip compression (old zip standard doesn't support it, will try to hack it anyway :)

 ## Basics ##

 ### Set up, get repo ###